 Basic Alpaca Fiber Grades and Their Location

 Prime or Blanket: Comes from the area of an alpaca where a horse blanket would fit.
-Typically the finest, most uniform fleece from an adult alpaca.
+Typically the finest, most uniform fleece from an alpaca.
 3-7” in staple length with a minimum of coarser guard hair throughout fleece.

 Secondary: Similar to Prime, with shorter staple length and slightly coarser handle.
 1.5 to 5” staple length, slightly higher percentage of guard hair than Prime or Blanket.